interactions-py/interactions.py/docs/gettingstarted.rst

 Slash commands also supports ability to set permissions to allow only certain roles and/or users to run a slash command.
 Permissions can be applied to both global and guild based commands.
 They are defined per guild ,per top-level command (the base command for subcommands), and each guild can have multiple permissions.
-Here table that shows the JSON structure of how choices are represented for a single permission:
+Here table that shows the JSON structure of how permissions are represented:

 +-------------+--------------------------------------------+-----------------------------------------------------------------------------------------------------+
 | **Field**   | **Type**                                   | **Description**                                                                                     |